tldr-pages/tldr/pages/common/gist.md

 > Upload code to https://gist.github.com.

-- Authenticate gist on this computer:
+- Login in gist on this computer:

 `gist --login`